Grammarly Review (2023): Is Grammarly Worth It? My Verdict

 As for the Premium version, it is particularly useful for anyone producing more professional, longer form content.
 However, if your document is intended for publication (i.e. dissertation or book) or will be read by important stakeholders (i.e. a work document), I wouldn’t put all my eggs in the Grammarly basket.

 I also recommend the premium version to anyone for whom English is their second language.

 It’s very easy to make mistakes with the intricacies of English, and Grammarly picks up a lot (though not all) of them.
-As well as simply highlighting mistakes, it suggests improvements, making it a useful tool to improve your written English.
+As well as highlighting mistakes, it suggests improvements and provides explanations, making it a useful tool to improve your written English.

 Verdict: If you want to provide an extra layer of checks to your writing, or you want to improve your writing by becoming more aware of frequent issues that weaken it, Grammarly is well worth getting.

 Thanks for reading my Grammarly review.
 I hope you found it useful.

 Is Grammarly safe and secure?

 Something I see people concerned about (and rightly so) is whether their work is protected on Grammarly.

 Grammarly will save your work on its servers so they can access it to proofread it, but once you delete the text from your account, it’s deleted from the server too.
 Your work remains yours throughout the process.

 Back in 2018, Grammarly faced a few issues with data protection and bugs, but from all reports, their team responded quickly and swiftly dealt with the issues.